Underfloor Heating Quotation Guide to Avoid Costly Mistakes

 Introduction: Average UK market rates:

-But you need a baseline.
-To help you plan, we’ve collated the average 2026 market rates for the UK.
+You still need a useful baseline.
+Here are the average 2026 market rates for the UK.

 At a Glance: Typical Installation Costs (2026)